First-Year Registration Questions

 - When Does Move-in Start?

-Residence move-in this year starts on Saturday, August 31st.
+The 2021 Residence move in date will be Wednesday, September 1st to Sunday, September 5th.
+For the most up to date move-in information please visit the Move-in website.
 Students are assigned a time and date to move in (usually in July) and must adhere to this schedule unless they make other arrangements with Housing and Conference Services.

-For more information on housing, contact Housing and Conference Services.
+For more information on housing, contact Housing and Residence Life Services.

 - Residence and Moving Away from Home